 Radon is a radioactive gas that comes from a natural breakdown of uranium in soil rock and water.
 It naturally releases from the ground into the air.
 There are no areas of the U.S. that are not at risk of Radon exposure and radon can be found in any type of building; including schools, homes and offices.
 Risk of exposure in homes is higher because that’s where most people spend the majority of their time.
 You can’t see, smell or taste Radon and because it comes from the ground, it can find its way into your home.
 The only way to determine if your home has any level of Radon is through testing.
 The EPA and surgeon general recommend testing all homes below the third level.
 If it is discovered that your home has elevated Radon levels, remediation will likely be recommended.
 Acceptable levels can be achieved with proper venting equipment.

-Radon testing is the only way to determine if your home has higher-than-average levels of radon, which can pose a health risk to your family.
+Radon testing is the only way to determine if your home has higher-than-average levels of radon, which can pose a health risk to you and your family.